hardik1973/fhai-lineardigression-template/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    |                         Naming convention is a number (for ordering),
+    |                         date in the format DD_MM_YYYY,
+    |                         the creator's first-name,
+    |                         and a short `-` delimited description, e.g.
+    |                         `1.0-16_07_2020-maruti-initial-data-exploration`.
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    |                         Naming convention is a number (for ordering),
+    │                         the creator's first-name,
+    |                         and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │                         `1.0-maruti-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │